adegard/terminal_text_browser/README.md

 # TERMINAL TEXT BROWSER
 Text Web browser in terminal (also termux) in python.
-Perfect for small screen devices and reading like a book online with bookmarking exact page and last paragraph position (called block)
+Perfect for small screen devices and reading like a book online with bookmarking exact page and last paragraph position (with autosave of progress for bookmarked pages)
 </br>

            _.-''''''-._